2020 Local Election Results

 STATE

-In Minnesota Senate District 33, incumbent Republican Sen. David Osmek held off a challenge from DFL candidate Gretchen Piper.
-Osmek garnered 54 percent of the vote as compared to Piper’s 46 percent.
+In Minnesota Senate District 47, Republican Julia Coleman defeated DFL candidate Addie Miller, 57.6 to 42.3 percent.

-In Minnesota House District 33A, incumbent Republican Rep. Jerry Hertaus defeated DFL challenger Caitlin Cahill, 58 percent to 41.9 percent.
+In Minnesota House District 47A, incumbent Republican Rep. Jim Nash defeated DFL challenger Arlan Brinkmeier, 67.3 to 32.6 percent.

-In Minnesota House District 33B, incumbent DFL Rep. Kelly Morrison narrowly leads Republican challenger Andrew Meyers with 50 percent of the vote versus Myers’ 49.9 percent.

 Post a comment as